DeCaPa/appsec-acronyms/README.md

-New ones:
-NMAP - scan ???????
-CDN - Content Delivery Network
-CORS - Cross-Origin Resource Sharing - Cross-origin resource sharing SIRS - Security Incident Response Servcies

-FSA - financial statement attestation -  similar  to ITGC
-AWS:
+## AWS

-ALB - Application Load Balancer for EC2 instances
+- ALB - Application Load Balancer for EC2 instances
-EFS - Elastic File System
-CloudFormation -
+- CloudFormation -
-CloudTrail - logging of calls to AWS api's
+- CloudTrail - logging of calls to AWS api's
-CloudWatch - monitoring of the aws resources and the applications you run.
-Set alarms and react to changes in resources SNS - simple notification service - pub/sub messaging SES - simple email service
+- CloudWatch - monitoring of the aws resources and the applications you run.
+Set alarms and react to changes in resources
+- EFS - Elastic File System
+- ELB - Elastic Load Balancer
-SQS - simple queue service - message queuing service Redshift - Data Warehouse
+- Redshift - Data Warehouse
-RDS - releational database service
+- RDS - releational database service
-ELB - Elastic Load Balancer
+- SES - simple email service
+- SNS - simple notification service - pub/sub messaging
+- SQS - simple queue service - message queuing service
-VPC Flow Logs - allow you to capture ip traffic from/to network interfaces in your VPC
+- VPC Flow Logs - allow you to capture ip traffic from/to network interfaces in your VPC

- -

 ## Contributing
 Pull requests are welcome.
 For change in direction, please open an issue first to discuss what you would like to do.